ninly/blog/content/2014-01-17_setting-up-pelican.rst

 :slug: setting-up-pelican
 :author: ninly

-So here it is, a blog, live and already loaded with some content!
+So here it is, a blog, live and loaded with some content!
 Like magic.

 I will not go into much detail here about the setup of this site or how I got here, but a few resources did help me quite a bit along the way.